xiaoyi-tang/xiaoyi-tang.github.io/_pages/about.md

 Hello and welcome to my homepage!

-I'm a senior student majoring in Economics at Minzu University of China.
-I will pursue my economics master degree at UChicago beginning in Autumn 2024.
-Now I am a Research Assistant working at HKUST(GZ), under the guidance of [Prof. Kelvin Yuen](https://kelvincyyuen.com/).
+I’m an incoming master student at UChicago with a concentration in Economics.
 I went to UC Berkeley as a visiting student in 2022.
 You could find my CV [here](/files/CV.pdf).

 I'm excited to apply my academic insights and research skills to conduct economic research.
 I believe in the power of empirical analysis, where convincing data and causal inference can address some of the world's most pressing challenges and provide useful suggestions for future development.
-My long-term goal is to work in academia and I'm now working to apply for an Econ PhD first.
+My long-term goal is to work in academia and now I plan to work as a predoctoral fellow before eventually enrolling in a PhD program in Economics.

 I'm actively seeking research opportunities that align with my research interests in applied microeconomics, labor economics, and development economics.
-Feel free to contact me at [xiaoyitang2002@gmail.com](mailto:yxiaoyitang2002@gmail.com) if you would like to connect!
+Feel free to contact me at [xiaoyitang@uchicago.edu](mailto:xiaoyitang@uchicago.edu) if you would like to connect!

 ## News